 Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 5) Although returns will be measured on a quarterly basis a longer time frame (three to seven years) should be used to assess the effectiveness of the fund management arrangements and review the continuing compatibility of the asset/liability profile.
-The asset /liability profile is considered at each triennial valuation. allocation strategy.
+The asset /liability profile is considered at each triennial valuation.
+6) Investment activity in relation to benchmark should be monitored regularly to check divergence and any impact on overall asset allocation strategy.
 In addition to officer reports, the investment advisor monitors and reports quarterly to the Pension Committee on performance, personnel, process and organisational issues of fund managers.
 The fundamental risk of the investment strategy not delivering the required - net of fee- return is measured quarterly in terms of the overall financial objective.
-7) Returns should be obtained from specialist performance agencies independent of the fund managers.
+Returns should be obtained from specialist performance agencies independent of the fund managers.
 The Pension Fund uses the services of WM performance measurers who independently report against the overall fund and individual manager returns on a quarterly basis.
 WM returns are monitored against fund manager returns and discrepancies are investigated.
-WM also produce an annual performance report. agreed benchmark and variations should be attributed to asset allocation, stock selection, sector selection and currency risk, all of Each quarter, WM measure fund manager returns against their agreed benchmarks and variations are attributed to asset allocation and stock selection.
-Relative risk is also measured and the degree of the manager deviating from the benchmark is included in the WM report. investment choices can be assessed (e.g. equities by country, fixed interest by country and type etc.).
-The Pension Fund does not measure fund returns on an asset class basis because the focus is on how individual manager performance contributes to the overall fund performance.
+WM also produce an annual performance report.
+Each quarter, WM measure fund manager returns against their agreed benchmarks and variations are attributed to asset allocation and stock selection.
+Relative risk is also measured and the degree of the manager deviating from the benchmark is included in the WM report. / The Pension Fund does not measure fund returns on an asset class basis because the focus is on how individual manager performance contributes to the overall fund performance.
 However the weightings in each asset class are monitored and reported.
-WM performance returns against peer group benchmarks are used for comparison purposes only. objective, asset allocation, benchmark, flexibility, risk parameters, The mandate agreed with the investment manager includes how it is to be managed and covers the objective, asset allocation, benchmark, flexibility, risk parameters, performance targets and measurement timescales.
+WM performance returns against peer group benchmarks are used for comparison purposes only.
+11) The mandate represents the instruction to the manager as to how the investment portfolio is to be managed, covering the objective, asset allocation, benchmark, flexibility, risk parameters, performance targets and measurement timescales.
+The mandate agreed with the investment manager includes how it is to be managed and covers the objective, asset allocation, benchmark, flexibility, risk parameters, performance targets and measurement timescales.